 - Skin-to-skin and early breastfeeding will speed recovery and help stabilize baby's temperature and blood sugar.

-- Chew sugar-free gum to help with the return of normal bowel function.
+- Chew sugar-free gum to help return normal bowel function.

 - Walk early and often.
 We'll work with you to walk in your room within eight hours of your surgery.
 Then we'll help you walk two more times that day.
 The next day, we'll help you walk three or more times in our hallways.

-- Sit up in the chair for all meal times and starting one day after surgery, sit up for eight or more hours a day.
+- Sit up in the chair for all meal times.
+Starting one day after surgery, sit up for eight or more hours a day.

-- Continue breathing exercises: incentive spirometer, deep breathing, coughing every hour.
+- Continue breathing exercises: Use the incentive spirometer as directed, deep breathing, coughing every hour

-- Pain Management; various methods of non-narcotic pain medication will be ordered by your physician around the clock for pain management.
+- Pain management: Your physician will order various methods of non-narcotic pain medication for you to take around the clock for pain management.

 - Learn about postpartum and newborn care: Watch recommended education videos and spend time with your nurse and lactation consultant (as applicable).
 Feel free to ask lots of questions.